What is a term deposit and how it works

 Withdrawing money during your term

-To withdraw all or part of your funds before the end of your fixed term, you'll need to give us 31 days' notice – you can do this by giving us a call or visiting us in a branch.
+To withdraw all or part of your funds before the end of your fixed term, you'll need to give us 31 days' notice – you can do this by giving us a call.

 If you're experiencing financial hardship, you may be able to access your funds immediately.
 Contact us to chat through your options.